Worlds Within: Cécilia Andrews, Solange Roberdeau, Blaise Rosenthal

 July 10 - August 23, 2025

 Municipal Bonds is pleased to present Worlds Within, a trio exhibition featuring works by Cécilia Andrews, Solange Roberdeau, and Blaise Rosenthal, on view July 10 through August 23, 2025.
-Bringing together collage, drawing, and painting, the exhibition highlights practices defined by structure, tempo, and the psychological force of composition.
-Each artist engages in a deliberate excavation, working from material memory, sensory rhythm, and internal logic to construct autonomous realms.
+Bringing together collage, drawing, and painting, the exhibition highlights practices defined by the psychological force of composition.
+Each artist engages in a deliberate excavation, working from material memory and internal logic to construct autonomous realms.
 Forms emerge through layering and restraint, revealing underlying systems governed by perceptual, spatial, and material intelligence.

 Chilean–French artist Cécilia Andrews creates layered figures through drawing and collage-her ongoing inquiry into the face as a blank page, an open structure for imagination and psychic projection.
 Her compositions are assembled from fragments—cut paper, gestural lines, and saturated fields of color—developed through intuitive decisions and material exploration.
 The eyes often serve as fulcrums, holding the image in tension and drawing focus inward.
 These renderings are not likenesses but vessels—forms through which multiple sensibilities converge.
 They hold together contradiction and complexity—symbolic, emotional, and structural—while suggesting something just beyond recognition.